What to See, Do and Taste in the Swedish Capital

-STOCKHOLM IS A PERFECT PLACE FOR A WEEKEND CITY BREAK
+STOCKHOLM IS A PERFECT PLACE FOR A WEEKEND CITY BREAK IN SCANDINAVIA

 Sweet, sweet Scandi sister Sweden sits squarely east across the clear Baltic Sea from Denmark.
 Climb aboard the SJ train from Copenhagen Central Station as we speed to the Swedish capital Stockholm for a long weekend city break.
 This town royally rocks.
 Home of Sweden’s Royal Family, Stockholm sits like a crown jewel at the center of an archipelago of islands that string almost all the way to Finland.
 And while spending time island hopping between those little pretty plops of land is a dreamy summer wish trip for me, this weekend we focused on the city.
 Which is all kinds of cool.
 Come with me.
 You’ll see.

 ALL ABOARD THE SJ EXPRESS TRAIN FROM COPENHAGEN TO STOCKHOLM